WalkerMao/walkermao.github.io/_posts/2020-06-25-neural-lms-rnns.md

 \frac{\partial L}{\partial W} = \sum_{t=1}^N \sum_{s=1}^t \frac{\partial L_t}{\partial y_t} \frac{\partial y_t}{\partial h_t} \left( \prod_{r={s+1}}^{t} \frac{\partial h_r}{\partial h_{r-1}} \right) \frac{\partial h_s}{\partial W}.
 $$

 The product form of these derivatives may lead to **gradient explosion** or **gradient vanishing** problem.
-Due to vanishing gradients, we don't know whether there is no dependency between different time steps in the data, or we just cannot capture the true dependency due to this issue.
+Due to vanishing gradients, we don't know whether there is dependency between different time steps in the data, or we just cannot capture the true dependency due to this issue.

 To solve the problem of exploding gradients, Thomas Mikolov first introduced a simple heuristic solution that clips gradients to a small number whenever they reach a certain threshold, as shown below: